TITLE 56: LABOR AND EMPLOYMENT

 "Claimant" means a person who applies for benefits under the Act.

-"Decision" means the statement made by a Referee, the Director or the Board of Review with respect to any appeal from a Finding or Determination relating to rights or obligations under the Act or a statement by an adjudicator that an employing unit's protest is insufficient.
+"Decision" means the statement made by a Referee, the Director or the Board of Review with respect to any appeal from a finding or determination relating to rights or obligations under the Act, or a statement by an Adjudicator that an employing unit's protest is insufficient.

 "Determination" means an Adjudicator's statement of whether or not a claimant is eligible for benefits or waiting week credit, and the dollar amount of such benefits for each week with respect to which a claim is made [820 ILCS 405/702].

-"Electronic Data Transmission" is a means by which the Director provides an electronic transfer of the "Notice of Claim to Last Employing Unit and Last Employer or other Interested Party" to the data center of the Illinois Department of Central Management Services where the transmission can be retrieved by the employing unit (see Section 2720.7).
+"Electronic Data Transmission" is a means by which the Director provides an electronic transfer of the Notice of Claim to Last Employing Unit and Last Employer or other Interested Party to the data center of the Illinois Department of Central Management Services where the transmission can be retrieved by the employing unit (see Section 2720.7).

-"Employing Unit" shall have the same meaning as that set forth in Section 204 of the Act [820 ILCS 405/204].
+"Employing Unit" shall have the meaning ascribed in Section 204 of the Act.

 "Finding" means a statement by an Adjudicator of the amount of wages for insured work paid to a claimant during each quarter in the claimant's base period by each employer [820 ILCS 405/701].